GitHK/sidefridge/README.md

 #### storage

-Each time the cronjob schedules the backup scripts (before_backups, backups, after_backups, on_error) a new key/value store is created to enable proper sharing of strings between scripts.
+Each time the cronjob schedules the backup scripts (before_backups, backups, after_backups, on_error) a new key/value store is created to enable proper sharing of strings between each individual script run.

-**save_var** stores inside a given key a value, if the key aready exists it gets overwritten.
+- **save_var** stores inside a given key a value, if the key aready exists it gets overwritten.

         $ save_var key value

-**load_var** loads the value of a given key, if no key is found an empty string is returned.
+- **load_var** loads the value of a given key, if no key is found an empty string is returned.
 If the default value is provided it will be returned if the key is not found.

         $ load_var key [default]

+For example if inside the `before_backup/bafore.sh` a variable is saved like `save_var backup_file "BACKUP_2019_10_10"`.
+It is now usable in every script invocation, thus meaning that we can retrive the name of the backup file when an error occurs and report it back in an `error/on_error.sh` script, via the `load_var backup_file` command.

 # Kubernetes example